intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 {:numbered="false"}

-We would like to thank Martin Thomas, Eliot Lear, Mark Nottingham, Niles ten Oever, Vittori Bertola, Antoine Fressancourt, and Dhruv Dhody for their review and feedback.
+We would like to thank Martin Thomas, Eliot Lear, Mark Nottingham, Niles ten Oever, Vittori Bertola, Antoine Fressancourt, Cullen Jennings, and Dhruv Dhody for their review and feedback.